Hawaii volcano eruption sends lava into residential area, prompting evacuations

 Hawaiian County Civil Defense said steam and lava poured out of a crack in Leilani Estates, which is near the town of Pahoa on the eastern side of the Big Island.

-Residents in the Puna community of about 10,000 were told to evacuate, Hawaii News Now reported.
-Officials are going door-to-door urging residents to flee.
+Previously, residents in the Puna community of about 10,000 were told to evacuate, Hawaii News Now reported.
+Officials were going door-to-door urging residents to flee.

 "People need to remain vigilant and prepared and informed, and think about their family and business and response plans," said Tina Neal, scientist-in-charge with the USGS Hawaiian Volcanoes Observatory.

+Resident Jeremiah Osuna captured drone footage of the lava burning through the trees, a scene he described as a “curtain of fire.”

+“It sounded like if you were to put a bunch of rocks into a dryer and turn it on as high as you could.
+You could just smell sulfur and burning trees and underbrush and stuff,” he told Honolulu's KHON-TV.

-A “plume of ash” has been reported in the vicinity of Pahoa.
+A “plume of ash” had been reported in the vicinity of Pahoa.

 The Pacific Tsunami Warning Center reported a 4.6 magnitude earthquake earlier Thursday morning off the south flank of the volcano.
 The USGS reported that there were nearly 70 earthquakes of magnitude 2.5 or stronger from Tuesday to Wednesday.